tchorzewski1991/ruby-scripts/README.md

 **Algorithms** -
 This section is mostly focused on covering transformations related to text-processing, but not only.
-These are definitely crucial basics for everyone who wants to understand Natural Language Processing engines.
+These are definitely some basics for everyone who wants to understand Natural Language Processing engines.
 There are also implementation for several common and uncommon searching and sorting algorithms.

 **Performance** -